 Besides the tower, you’ll need to buy a monitor, a keyboard, and a mouse.

-Moreover, all of these devices will need to be compatible, with all the necessary input and output connections that entails.
+Moreover, these devices must be compatible with all the necessary input and output connections.

 While this is not extremely complicated, complete novices would much rather purchase a device they can plug in and use out of the box.